SadeeqB/NETWORKWALKS-B082-WEEK2-PHASE1-2/README.md

 ## Disclaimer

-⚠️ **Important:** All activities documented in this repository were performed only on systems that I:
+⚠️ **Important:** All activities documented in this repository were performed only on systems that I Own, or Have explicit written permission to test.

-- Own, or
-- Have explicit written permission to test

 This project is strictly for **educational, training, and research purposes only**.
 Unauthorized scanning, probing, or access to systems you do not own or have permission to test may violate applicable laws and regulations.